Yufeng-Diao/Drone-Authentication-via-Acoustic-Fingerprint/README.md

 Please install Anaconda at first.
 If you do not have Anaconda, please see the following [link](https://www.anaconda.com/products/distribution#Downloads).

-Then create a new environment: `conda env create -f environment.yml`
+Then create a new environment: `conda env create -f environment.yml` , the Python version should be **3.8**.

 You need about 80G of storage space to generate the PKL dataset and trained models.